Autoimmune Disease Hero Image

 Accounts for 15-20% of all inflammatory bowel disease patients.

-It is difficult to diagnose as ulcerative colitis or Crohn's disease, or the diagnosis may change after several years.
+It is difficult to confirm a diagnosis of ulcerative colitis or Crohn's disease, or the diagnosis may change after several years.

 Prevalence